helen-tong/airbnb_1/README.md

 ## Background

-Airbnb is an online marketplace for rentors to rent out lodging such as homes, apartment, lofts, and all kinds of living space you can think of.
+Airbnb is an online marketplace for rentors to rent out lodging such as homes, apartment, lofts, and all kinds of living space.
 According to [Airbnb](https://declara.com/content/A5YPWkg8), as of October 2018, it has over 1,000,000 listings in 34,000 cities and 190 countries.
-It has revolutionized the lodging market and provided opportunities for individuals make an extreme stream of income, keep hotel rates in check, and provide travelers more lodging options.
+It has revolutionized the lodging market providing opportunities for individuals to make an extra income, keep hotel rates in check, and offer travelers more lodging options.

 ---